 - Other expenses directly related to project implementation.

 In accordance with EF policy, funding may not be used for the following costs: an organization’s ongoing expenses; construction expenses, purchase of real estate, alcoholic beverages, entertainment, business/first-class travel, and the repayment of debts.
 Applicants are advised that EF funding may not be used to directly benefit (monetarily or non-monetarily) the Russian federal, regional, state, and local government bodies; government-funded social institutions (e.g. orphanages, museums, nature preserves); as well as federal academic and research institutions.

 The U.S. lead organization will conclude an official funding agreement with Eurasia Foundation and accept sole legal responsibility for the project on behalf of the project team.
 Teams will use their funding for direct expenses related to the project as designated in the project budget, and cannot use EF funding for sub-awards with Russian organizations.

-Statements should not exceed two single-spaced pages using 12 pt.
+Project narratives should not exceed five single-spaced pages using 12 pt.
 Times New Roman font.
 Margins should be one inch or greater.
 While the applicant may determine the concept note’s format, please ensure that all the following questions are addressed:

-- What are some key activities that will help the project achieve its objective?
+- Provide a timeline of activities that will help the project reach its objective(s);